PedestrianDynamics/PedestrianDynamics.github.io/content/models/anticipation_velocity_model/index.md

 Similar to the Collision-Free Speed Model, the direction in which an agent moves is determined through an **anisotropic** combination of exponential repulsion from nearby agents within its vision field.
 However, the strength of this repulsion is influenced by the predicted distance to others in the surroundings, rather than the actual distance used in the Collision-Free Speed Model.

-The calculation of the speed is completely the same as the collision-free speed model.
+The calculation of the speed is identical to that of the collision-free speed model.
 Agents adjust their speed according to the nearest neighbor in their headway, allowing them to navigate through congested areas without overlapping or obstructing each other.

 The anticipation mechanism incorporated in the AVM enables it to reproduce lane formation in bidirectional flow scenarios more realistically than the Collision-Free Speed Model.
 Additionally, the AVM is more effective in preventing jamming in such scenarios and offers improved accuracy in reproducing the fundamental diagram.